pitthecat/fitnessfabrik_visitor_diagram/README.md

 * Local workstation
   * Go to the output folder specified in the script and open the <ISO_8601_date>.html file (for example 2020-06-30.html)
-* Remote machine without GUI (for example a Raspberry Pi with CLI only)
+* Remote device without GUI (for example a Raspberry Pi with CLI only)
   * A Raspberry Pi runs the script perfectly fine and offers a low power consumption
   * A good way to view the HTML files is to run a webserver (like Nginx) with directory listing enabled
   * The script copies the rendered HTML files to the ```/var/www/html/``` directory which can be served via Nginx